All Episodes

 We also have a lot more coming up today as we look into the issue of North Korea, which is way in the news more than we thought.

-Dana Rohrbacher is back on the issue of his meeting with Julian Assange, and Julian Asan says there never was Trump Russia collusion, and they weren't responsible.
+Dana Rohrbacher is back on the issue of his meeting with Julian Assange.

-And uh much more.
+And much more.

-Why did this guy we've already established that he hired people that he shouldn't have hired that seemingly have no experience?
+Why did this guy, we've already established that he hired people that he shouldn't have hired that seemingly have no experience.

 We've already established that everybody else that he worked for fired him after he was caught double billing.

-Then you got Debbie Wasserman Schultz saying something is not hers, uh saying something is hers when it's not.
+Then you got Debbie Wasserman Schultz saying something is not hers, saying something is hers when it's not.

 Then you've got the smashed up hard drives in this guy's garage.

-So my question is, Imran One, when we talk about him, what was he trying to hide and was he trying to hide it on Debbie Wasserman Schultz's behalf based on what you know so far?
+So my question is, Imran Awan, when we talk about him, what was he trying to hide and was he trying to hide it on Debbie Wasserman Schultz's behalf based on what you know so far?

 It almost seems like the opposite.

-It almost seems like Debbie Wasserman Schultz was trying to hide what's on that laptop, and he may have said, if I'm going down, you're going down with me.
+It almost seems like Debbie Wasserman Schultz was trying to hide what's on that laptop and he may have said, if I'm going down, you're going down with me.

-So he goes in late at night, and you know, there's a very plausible reading of this.
+So he goes in late at night, and, you know, there's a very plausible reading of this.

-Uh, in fact, it's hard to see how this is not the case, that he steals her laptop and leaves it for the police to find.
+In fact, it's hard to see how this is not the case, that he steals her laptop and leaves it for the police to find.

 And where is the investigation at this point?